 HITRUST and the AICPA have developed a collaborative approach that aligns the AICPA’s Trust Services Criteria with the HITRUST CSF criteria.
 This allows licensed CPA firms, who are also CSF assessor firms to issue a SOC 2 plus HITRUST report that includes both the SOC 2 criteria and HITRUST CSF.
-This makes HITRUST and SOC 2 complementary services through this converged reporting model.
+This makes HITRUST and SOC 2 complimentary services through this converged reporting model.

 The HITRUST CSF & PCI DSS

 PCI DSS is a payment card industry standard used to protect payment card data.
 Founded by the five major card brands, Visa, MasterCard, American Express, Discover and JCB, PCI DSS defines controls to enhance credit and debit card security.

 HITRUST used the PCI DSS methodology in the creation of the HITRUST healthcare standard.
 To correctly map the two frameworks, HITRUST received input from their board of directors, who are industry experts from major healthcare organizations, to tailor the framework to the industry’s needs.
 The tailoring of this framework resulted in numerous factor overlaps between the two certifications, making PCI DSS easily attainable once HITRUST CSF is achieved.

 The HITRUST CSF & ISO 27001/ NIST 800-53